Nuclear & Uranium ETFs

 |

 Sprott Junior Uranium Miners ETFURNJ tracks the Nasdaq Sprott Junior Uranium Miners Index, providing pure-play exposure to mid-, small-, and micro-cap uranium mining companies.
 The fund excludes major producers like Cameco and Kazatomprom.
-With a non-diversified structure, URNJ offers targeted uranium exposure for investors seeking concentrated plays on nuclear energy expansion, with performance directly tied to uranium price movements.
-Fund Details
+With a non-diversified structure, URNJ offers concentrated exposure to junior uranium miners for investors seeking leverage to nuclear-fuel expansion.
+As mining equities, its holdings tend to track uranium prices over time but can diverge from the metal in the short run.
+Top 5 Holdings

 Expense Ratio0.80%